Microchip-MPLAB-Harmony/usb_apps_host/docs/docs_md/GUID-561CCF33-8C3B-4A7F-A742-6FA7D15DBD0C.md

 -   The demonstration uses the USB Micro-AB port \(J10\) to transfer demonstration<br /> application messages on a PC.

 -   RGB LED indicates a Device Connection \(Attached device has been successfully enumerated<br /> and configured\).

-The LED on the keyboard is also toggled on Keyboard "CapsLock" press<br /> event.
+-   The LED on the keyboard toggles on Keyboard "CapsLock" press event.

     ![](GUID-051542DD-8594-494A-8DEE-85CD889BBFE1-low.png)